gh-unit/gh-unit/README.md

 GHUnit is a test framework for Mac OS X and iOS.
 It can be used standalone or with other testing frameworks like SenTestingKit or GTM.

-## Moved repostitory
-GH-Unit is moved from gabriel/gh-unit to gh-unit/gh-unit.

 ## Features

 - Run tests, breakpoint and interact directly with the XCode Debugger.